 Heat olive oil in a pan over medium-high heat.
 Add the white onions and sauté for 5 minutes.

-Toss in the green onions and sauté for another 2 minutes.
+Toss in the potatoes and green onions and sauté for another 2 minutes.
 Add in garlic.

 Sprinkle in salt, pepper and spices until fragrant.

 Add bouillon cube and water and bring to a boil.
 Let simmer on low heat for 1 hour to let flavours develop.